lineGrip Safety and Warnings

 Keep in mind: The rubber temperature may easily reach 70° C (160° F), if the device is subjected to direct sunlight!
 The lineGrip must always be protected from direct solar radiation, even when not in use.

 Whenever the lineGrip is in direct sunlight, it warms up above ambient temperature.
-This happens quite fast, i.e. at 25° ambient, even the late afternoon summer sun will warm up the lineGrip plates from 25° to 40°C within less than half an hour, which results in a significant SWL drop from 15kN to only 7kN!
+This may happen quite fast.
+For example at 25° ambient, even the late afternoon summer sun will warm up the lineGrip plates from 25° to 40°C within less than half an hour, which results in a significant SWL drop from 15kN to only 7kN!
 It is hard to exactly determine the lineGrip’s temperature without a thermometer, but you may use the following guide to roughly estimate the lineGrip temperature.

 Temperature estimation for a situation with about 25-30°C ambient temperature.